pipeworks-asmith/pecha_kuchas/02-horde.md

 A build system for Unreal Engine

-notes: Most of my time at GDC this year was spent attending lectures talking about how and why you use Horde on-prem and in the cloud.
+notes: Most of my time at Unrealfest this year was spent attending lectures talking about how and why you use Horde on-prem and in the cloud.

 ---